clustarr/docs/docs/setup-proxmox.md

 ### Reboot
 ![](./assets/images/setup-proxmox/8.png)

-Remember the ip address and port.
+Remember the IP address and port.
 Reboot the system.

 ## Access the webinterface (optional)
 ![](./assets/images/setup-proxmox/9.png)

-Connect to the shown address (here `https://192.168.40.190:8006/`) and accept the self signed certificate.
+Connect to `https://<ip-address>:8006/` (here `https://192.168.40.190:8006/`) and accept the self signed certificate.

 ![](./assets/images/setup-proxmox/10.png)

-Login using user `root` and the password specified before.
+Log in using the user `root` and the password specified before.